anchal-24/Question-Answering-Model-on-context/README.md

 Steps To Run It:

-1)Create a new envrionment and Install All The required dependencies ( install flask_ngrok if you want to host it) 2)Then Run the cell for Downloading dataset which is available at "https://rajpurkar.github.io/SQuAD-explorer/dataset/" (Only For training)
+1)Create a new envrionment and Install All The required dependencies ( install flask_ngrok if you want to host it)\n 2)Then Run the cell for Downloading dataset which is available at "https://rajpurkar.github.io/SQuAD-explorer/dataset/" (Only For training)
 3)Run all the cells of all layers
 4)Then if you want to train the model